stefanofa/awesome/TOPICS.md

 *   [serafimcloud/21st](https://github.com/serafimcloud/21st) - npm for design engineers: largest marketplace of shadcn/ui-based React Tailwind components, blocks and hooks

-*   [origin-space/originui](https://github.com/origin-space/originui) - Origin UI is an extensive collection of copy-and-paste components for quickly building application UIs.
-Powered by Tailwind CSS and React.
+*   [cosscom/coss](https://github.com/cosscom/coss) - coss.com is the new holding company of cal.com, the pioneers of open source scheduling infrastructure and cal.com continues to be the 'google search' of our alphabet.

 *   [xyflow/xyflow](https://github.com/xyflow/xyflow) - React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React (https://reactflow.dev) or Svelte (https://svelteflow.dev).
 Ready out-of-the-box and infinitely customizable.